Skip to main content

 Description=Chirp Social Platform

-After=network.target postgresql.service nginx.service
+After=network.target postgresql.service redis.service nginx.service

 [Service]